 Caregiver Support - The Area Agency on Aging sponsors services to support non-paid caregivers of frail older adults who need services to maintain independent living.
 Caregiver Information on Top Topics

 CARE Nursing Home Pre-admission Screening - CARE stands for Client Assessment, Referral and Evaluation.
 Everyone seeking a permanent move to a Kansas nursing facility must be assessed by the CARE program.

 The Commission on Aging (COA) is a voluntary group of individuals appointed by the Board of County Commissioners (BOCC) to provide information, guidance, advice and support to the Johnson County Area Agency on Aging (AAA) and to serve as a liaison to the BOCC concerning the needs of older county residents and services to meet those needs.
-COA meetings are open to the public and usually held at 9:00 a.m. the second Wednesday of the month in our Olathe office.
+COA meetings (see the 2017 meeting schedule) are open to the public and usually held at 9:00 a.m. the second Wednesday of the month in our Olathe office.
 Please call 913-715-8860 or email HSA-AAAWeb@jocogov.org for meeting information.
 The Commission honors individuals or groups with an annual Leadership in Aging award.

 Legal Services - Seniors receive legal consultation and representation, education, and assistance with civil cases and access to public benefits, including issues such as housing, social security, Medicare/Medicaid, powers-of-attorney, living wills, and consumer advocacy.
 Services are provided by Kansas Legal Services (KLS) on a donation basis.
 Appointments can be scheduled at several locations throughout Johnson County.

 Private Care Management - Focuses on assisting individuals age 60 and over to live independently in the community.